mistydemeo/vox_explainer_history/article.md

 Overall, the researchers characterized 81 percent of the cases as mild and 19 percent as severe or critical.

 One major caveat, though: This data comes from mainland China, where most of the 2,012 deaths have occurred.
-And for reasons no one yet understands, the case fatality rate has been lower outside of mainland China.
+And the case fatality rate has been different outside of China.

 At the same time, there’s also evidence of asymptomatic cases.
 And it’s possible that as we discover more of these cases, Covid-19 will seem more like seasonal flu than like SARS.
 That’s because infectious diseases typically look more severe when they’re first discovered since the people showing up in hospitals tend to be the sickest.

-As for symptoms: According to the CDC, most patients start with a fever, cough, and shortness of breath.

-A report, published in The Lancet, provided more detailed information.
-It looked at a subset of the first 41 patients with confirmed Covid-19 in Wuhan, China, the mainland Chinese city of 11 million where the outbreak is believed to have started.

-The most common symptoms were fever, cough, muscle pain, and fatigue; less common were headache, diarrhea, and coughing up mucus or blood.
-All had pneumonia and lung abnormalities on CT scans.
-As for the disease severity, 32 percent were admitted to an ICU, and 15 percent died.
-By January 22, most (68 percent) of the patients had been discharged from the hospital.
+As for symptoms: Fever and a dry cough are most common, while mucus, shortness of breath, sore throat, and headache are less common.

+No one knows the precise incubation period for the virus but symptoms can show up anywhere from one day to two weeks after exposure, according to a WHO report on China’s response.

 ## 3) How do coronaviruses spread?

-We don’t yet know how exactly how SARS-CoV-2 — the virus that causes the Covid-19 disease — spreads, but we do have a lot of data on how MERS, SARS, and other respiratory viruses move from person to person.
+We don’t yet know exactly how SARS-CoV-2 — the virus that causes the Covid-19 disease — spreads, but we do have a lot of data on how MERS, SARS, and other respiratory viruses move from person to person.
 And that’s mainly through exposure to droplets from coughing or sneezing.

 So when an infected person coughs or sneezes, they let out a spray, and if these droplets reach the nose, eyes, or mouth of another person, they can pass on the virus, said Jennifer Nuzzo, an infectious disease expert and senior scholar at the Johns Hopkins Center for Health Security.
 In rarer cases, a person might catch a respiratory disease indirectly, “via touching droplets on surfaces — and then touching mucosal membranes” in the mouth, eyes, and nose, she added.

 There’s also emerging evidence showing that SARS-CoV-2 could spread through poop — known as the “fecal-oral” route of disease transmission.
-Researchers are on the lookout for potential airborne transmission, too.
+Researchers are on the lookout for potential airborne transmission, too, and there’s a lot of speculation about whether inanimate objects — like door handles — can spread the virus.

+In the case of airborne transmission, a person would get infected by directly inhaling droplets suspended in the air from an infected individual.
+With “fomites” — objects that can transmit infections — droplets from an infected person would end up on surfaces another person touches.
+“So far, there is no conclusive evidence of that,” wrote Megan Murray, a Harvard Infectious Disease specialist, in a coronavirus explainer, “although that is challenging to prove one way or the other.”

+More and more research is piling up to suggest people who have only mild symptoms, or no symptoms at all, can test positive for Covid-19 disease.
+The virus also appears to be present in the body at very high levels early on in an illness.

+But “we still don’t know to what extent people without symptoms can infect,” Nuzzo cautioned.
+And Isaac Bogoch, a professor at the University of Toronto told Vox, “even if there have been cases of asymptomatic transmission of this infection, those will be typically rare cases, and with just about every other respiratory tract infection known to humankind, those are not the people who are driving an epidemic.”

+Even so, if this virus can spread from people with no or mild symptoms, it might help explain why it’s so contagious.
+Researchers currently believe one person with Covid-19 generally infects two to more than three others, which would make the new coronavirus more transmissible than seasonal flu, SARS, and MERS.

 ## 4) Are there any places I shouldn’t go during this outbreak?

-The CDC has issued its highest-level travel alerts for South Korea and China, advising Americans to avoid traveling there for the moment.
-The two countries currently have the most coronavirus cases: more than 78,000 in mainland China, and 1,500 in South Korea.
+The CDC has issued its highest-level travel alerts for Italy, Iran, South Korea, and China, advising Americans to avoid traveling in these places for the moment.
+These are the countries with the largest known coronavirus outbreaks.

-As of this week, the CDC is also warning travelers to Italy, Iran, and Japan to “practice enhanced precautions,” since these are the countries with the next-highest burden of illness.

 But just because a country you plan to visit isn’t on the list right now doesn’t mean it won’t be there tomorrow.
 The outbreak is evolving rapidly, and these advisories are likely to change in the coming days, so keep checking in with the CDC.
 This map and list of travel restrictions from the Council on Foreign Relations is another good resource.

-And keep in mind: The travel warnings are not entirely driven by the risk of catching this new virus.
+Also keep in mind: The travel warnings are not entirely driven by the risk of catching this new virus.
 Airlines have been canceling or scaling back flights, trains have been halted, and countries have been imposing sometimes arbitrary quarantines on travelers and citizens.

 As Nuzzo told Vox: “I’m more concerned about the unpredictability of the [outbreak] response at this point.
 It would not be fun to go to China and get stuck there somehow.
 And coming back, you’ll be subject to additional screening” or quarantines.

 What if you decide to travel and you’re seated near someone who is coughing or sneezing?
 That’s not very reassuring, but it’s not time to panic, either.
-“The risk of acquiring a respiratory infection through air travel is still extraordinarily low,” said Isaac Bogoch, a professor at the University of Toronto who studies how air travel influences the dynamics of outbreaks, including the new coronavirus infection.
+“The risk of acquiring a respiratory infection through air travel is still extraordinarily low,” Bogoch, who studies how air travel influences the dynamics of outbreaks — including the new coronavirus infection.

 The risk does go up if you happen to be seated within six feet of a person with a respiratory infection.
 But even there, simple proximity doesn’t necessarily mean you’ll catch anything.
 Instead, the more infectious the person is, and the longer you sit near them, the higher your risk.
 If you’re not near the person for very long or they’re not very infectious, the risk is lower.